Embassy of Switzerland in Azerbaijan

 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.

-Swiss citizens travelling abroad are advised to register on the "Travel Admin App" of the Federal Department of Foreign Affairs (FDFA) so that they can be contacted by the competent Embassy.
+Swiss citizens travelling abroad are advised to register on the Travel Admin App of the Federal Department of Foreign Affairs (FDFA).

 You can find more information on the situation and measures in Azerbaijan on the following websites:

 Swiss citizens wishing to visit the Embassy are kindly requested to make an appointment by e-mail or phone (see contact details on the right-hand side of the screen).

 Entry restrictions are in place for unvaccinated travellers arriving in Switzerland from Azerbaijan.
 Regarding situations of special necessity in which travel can still be authorized for unvaccinated travellers, please consult the following website.
 Only if your situation is listed as special necessity, please contact the visa section directly: email@example.com.

 Vaccination must be documented in the form of a certificate or other proof of vaccination.
 More information is available here.

 - To see what rules apply to your own particular situation when entering Switzerland, consult the online Travelcheck.

 - On entering Switzerland, everyone aged 16 and over must be able to show the negative result of a PCR test performed no more than 72 hours prior to entry or the negative result of a rapid antigen test performed not more than 24 hours prior to entry.
 See chapter "Test requirement" of the Federal Office of Public Health's website.